Lauren Rudolph E. coli case: Death

 At the time of her death, the doctors did not know that Lauren’s symptoms were consistent with those of E. coli poisoning.
-Her autopsy was performed by Dr. Glen Billman, the Associate Director at the Children’s Hospital, and he noticed that her medical recorded that Hemolytic Uremic Syndrome (HUS) was listed as a diagnostic consideration.
+Her autopsy was performed by Dr. Glen Billman, the Associate Director at the Children’s Hospital, and he noticed that her medical recorded that Hemolytic-uremic syndrome was listed as a diagnostic consideration.
 Typical HUS is caused most commonly by Shiga toxin-producing Escherichia coli (STEC) which arises from consuming contaminated food or drink.
 Symptoms include bloody diarrhea, vomiting, fever, and abdominal pain, which are all consistent with Lauren’s symptoms.
 Approximately 10% of children who are infected with E. Coli O157 H:7, an STEC, develop HUS, and this can cause health complications such as diabetes, seizures, hypertensions, etc.

 In the autopsy, he noticed that Lauren’s bowel was twice the size it should have been, and soft and discolored, and he could see an invasion of bacteria on her colon wall under a microscope.
 Billman had just come across medical research that identified E. coli as a cause for HUS, so these discoveries were raising red flags for him.
 He received her stool cultures from the lab, which tested positive for the presence of E. coli.
-The hospitals where in contact with the families of victims like Lauren trying to figure out why there was consistent cases of E. coli causing children to become ill.
+The hospitals were in contact with the families of victims like Lauren trying to figure out why there was consistent cases of E. coli causing children to become ill.
 Through questioning and investigation Jack in the Box was linked to an Escherichia coli O157: H7, outbreak because of undercooked hamburger meat.